Inzhenerka/docs.getdbt.tech/website/docs/docs/use-dbt-semantic-layer/exports.md

 2. Select **Environment variables**.
 3. [Set the environment variable](/docs/build/environment-variables#setting-and-overriding-environment-variables) key to `DBT_EXPORT_SAVED_QUERIES` and the environment variable's value to `TRUE` (`DBT_EXPORT_SAVED_QUERIES=TRUE`).

 Doing this ensures saved queries and exports are included in your dbt build job.
-For example, running `dbt build -s sq_name` runs the equivalent of `dbt sl export --saved-query sq_name` in the dbt Cloud Job scheduler.
+For example, running `dbt build -s sq_name` runs the equivalent of `dbt sl export --saved-query sq_name` in the <Constant name="cloud" /> Job scheduler.

 If exports aren't needed, you can set the value(s) to `FALSE` (`DBT_EXPORT_SAVED_QUERIES=FALSE`).